aminrj/aminrj.github.io/_posts/2026-02-24-owasp-agentic-top-10-in-practice.md

 ---

-## Why Agents Are Not Just Smarter Chatbots
+## Why agents are not just smarter chatbots

 The security properties of a system are determined by what it can _do_, not how it thinks.